10th August 2023

 At the end of 2022, I was in touch with the General Dental Council (GDC) and the Care Quality Commission (CQC) to request speedier processes to verify overseas dentists’ credentials and any CQC assessments of new dentist practices awaiting their approval.
 The Department for Health and Social Care has confirmed that it is currently working with the GDC on legislative proposals to allow it greater flexibility to expand the registration routes open to international applicants.

-I have submitted a number of Written Questions in Parliament and have ongoing meetings with the British Dental Association (BDA) to discuss what might be needed and how he can support all efforts to increase capacity for NHS dentists.
+I have submitted a number of Written Questions in Parliament and have ongoing meetings with the British Dental Association (BDA) to discuss what might be needed and how he can support all efforts to increase capacity for NHS Dentists.
 More recently, I signed a cross-party letter prepared by the BDA for submission to the Treasury to request more funding for dentistry.

 I am grateful to our local Dentists and practises.
 They are aware of the issues and already work really hard and intensively to do what they can.
 For many, it is almost impossible.

-With representatives from the British Dental Association, we have discussed how the dental contract provisions continue to be ineffective and unfair to many dentists.
+With representatives from the British Dental Association, we have discussed how the dental contract provisions continue to be ineffective and unfair to many Dentists.
 I have continued to relay this to senior Ministers in the Department for Health and Social Care.

 We understand access to emergency dental help has improved somewhat in recent months and also that others who have contacted us have had some success locating an NHS dentist – most recently one in Brighton.